MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Dumped one new (never pared) LED1837R5 with BlackMagic-espidf.

-Bootloader: First stage bootloader looks OK.
+Bootloader: First stage bootloader its OK.
+Also updated to latest version.
-Seccund stage bootloader updated with mtx512 and can force bootloader boot and monitoring.
+Seccund stage bootloader updated with mtx512 and can force bootloader boot and loading app.

 [mtx512](https://github.com/mtx512) have compilles a inital [firmware set](https://github.com/mtx512/efr32/tree/master/icc-a-1).

 Then having the new bootloader in place it its only booting in bootloader mode thrue pressing the LigthingLink button (if using a controll device)(PA0 low) and poweron and then upload the EZSP from the bootloader over serial.

+Problem with NCP app loaded bit crashing.
+Can being that 6.7.6.x NCP its too large for the MG with 256K flash ore its problem with the port for RX and TX.

 #### Zigbee EmberZNet: ver 6.7.6.0: